hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 #### Somatic Variant VCF

-The output VCF `TUMOR.purple.somatic.vcf.gz` will contain all entries from the input somatic VCF enriched with the following fields:
+The output VCF `TUMOR.purple.somatic.vcf.gz` will contain all (filtered and unfiltered) entries from the input somatic VCF enriched with the following fields:

 Field | Count | Description
 --- | --- | ---